Hello Grid!

 Exports

 Your simulation probably ran but you likely didn't see any outputs.
 We have to tell Josh which variables to export.
 You can send data from your simulations to CSV files which you can open in spreadsheet software, COGs / geotiffs, or netCDF files.
-You can also do these exports from simulations, patches, or organisms.
-That said, the Josh browser-based code editor is optimized for CSV files from patches.
-Let's start there.
+You can also do these exports for variables on simulations, patches, or organisms.

-This exports the average age of the trees in each patch along with the average height.
-That said, we need to tell Josh to send these results to the editor for visualization.
+The code we wrote tells Josh to record the average age of the trees in each patch along with the average height.
+However, we also need to tell Josh to send these results to the editor for visualization.
 That is done on the simulation.

 This says to send patches to the editor "in memory" which just means it isn't being saved to your computer.
 Note that the Josh IDE can only use memory targets.
 If you want to use disk targets, you need to run simulations outside your browser.
 Anyway, with that, give it another shot.